armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

                     emptyDir: {}
 ```

-Then include the file under the `patchesStrategicMerge` section of your `kustomization` file.
+Then include the file under the `patchesStrategicMerge` section of your `kustomization` file:

 ```yaml
 bases: